Mastering the Vowel Teams Freebie

 Happy kid reading and mastering his vowel teams

-What are the Vowel Teams?
+What Are Vowel Teams?

-How Can Students Successfully Master the Vowel Teams or Vowel Combinations?
+How Can Students Successfully Master Vowel Teams?

 Cheers, Dr. Erica Warren